Turquoise Stone | Meaning and Properties

 On Mohs scale of mineral hardness turquoise grades 5 to 6 but not only is it quite fragile, it's also porous so moisture or oils from the skin that are absorbed may well over time cause irreparable damage.
 Turquoise may also lose or change colour if exposed to excessive heat and in extreme circumstances may even crack.
 It must be protected from perfumes, hairspray and cosmetics because all leave a residue that could leave a mark if not removed immediately.

-Turquoise is one of the birthstones for the month of December with the other being citrine a variety of quartz.
+Turquoise is one of the birthstones for the month of December with the other being citrine which is yellow quartz.
 The USA, Tibet, China, Afghanistan and Australia are the world's main producers of this popular mineral.